Boating to Your Campsite at Lake Sonoma

 An aerial view of the bridge going across the lake at sunset

-You can launch your boat at the Yorty Creek Recreation Area off Hot Springs Road (car-top only, no trailers) or near the dam at the Public Boat Ramp, where trailers are allowed.
+You can launch your boat at the Yorty Creek Recreation Area off Hot Springs Road (no trailers) or near the dam at the Public Boat Ramp, where trailers are allowed.

 Boats docked in the marina